What to Do After a Car Accident That Was Not Your Fault

 • $20,000 for damage to another person’s property.

-A motor vehicle that is registered in another state but operating in Illinois is also required to carry liability insurance.
+A motor vehicle registered in another state but operating in Illinois is also required to carry liability insurance.

 What Steps Should I Take Immediately After a Car Accident?